line/armeria/CONTRIBUTING.md

   - Click the 'Find unresolved properties' button.
 It will find the `checkstyleConfigDir` property.
     Choose 'Yes' to add it.
 Set it to `<project root path>/settings/checkstyle`.

+### Configure `-parameters` javac option

+You can configure your build tool and IDE to add `-parameters` javac option.
+Please refer to [Configure `-parameters` javac option](http://line.github.io/armeria/setup.html#configure-parameters-javac-option) for more information.

 ### Checklist for your pull request

 Please use the following checklist to keep your contribution's quality high and